2024-25 Academic Catalog

 The Simultaneous Membership Program.
 The Simultaneous Membership Program (SMP) allows contracted cadets to be members of the Iowa National Guard or the Army Reserve and Army ROTC simultaneously.

-ROTC SMP cadets are paid at the rate of a Sergeant (E-5) for their one weekend a month training assemblies, plus use of the New G.I.
-Bill educational assistance benefits.
+ROTC SMP cadets are paid at the rate of a Sergeant (E-5) for their one weekend a month training assemblies, plus use of the New VA educational assistance benefits.
 Many ROTC SMP cadets also qualify for the Student Loan Repayment Program or tuition assistance.

 ROTC Scholarships.
 U.S. Army ROTC two-, three-, and four-year scholarships are available.
 They cover all tuition and required educational fees at UNI, and provide $600 per semester for textbooks, supplies, and equipment.